-DEVELOP MEASUREMENT STANDARDS, DATA COLLECTION AND ACCURATE REPORTING SYSTEMS: 1) Organize a comprehensive statewide street and shelter survey to establish baseline data for future comparisons and research; and 2) establish common definitions, methodology, measurement tools, and reporting standards to be compiled into standardized reports to the Commission by the Continua of Care.
+DEVELOP MEASUREMENT STANDARDS, DATA COLLECTION AND ACCURATE REPORTING SYSTEMS: 1) Organize a comprehensive statewide street and shelter survey to establish baseline data for future comparisons and research; and 2) establish common definitions, methodology, measurement tools, and reporting standards to be reported by the Continua of Care.

-MOVE FROM THE CURRENT SYSTEM OF HOMELESS MANAGEMENT TO A HOMELESS PREVENTION SYSTEM: 1) Expand centralized intake system to become Housing Options Centers with access to all forms of affordable housing, rental assistance, and emergency housing solutions; 2) implement a statewide re-entry process for jail and prison inmate release to prevent release to homelessness; and 3) expand the number of individuals trained in SOAR in order to obtain benefits for eligible individuals in a decreased amount of time.
+MOVE FROM THE CURRENT SYSTEM OF HOMELESS MANAGEMENT TO A HOMELESS PREVENTION SYSTEM: 1) Expand Coordinated Entry system to become housing options centers with access to all forms of affordable housing, rental assistance, and emergency housing solutions; 2) implement a statewide re-entry process for jail and prison inmate release to prevent release to homelessness; and 3) expand the number of individuals trained in SOAR in order to obtain benefits for eligible individuals in a decreased amount of time.